A rain garden with tall, green plants and yellow flowers that soaks up water when it rains.

 Raleigh Rainwater Rewards Subsidy Program

-Raleigh residents may also qualify for 100% (percent) reimbursement through the Rainwater Rewards Subsidy Program.
-See if you are eligible by sending an email to rainwaterrewards@raleighnc.gov.
+Residents may also qualify for 100% (percent) reimbursement through the Rainwater Rewards Subsidy Program.

 Request a Consultation

 Are you interested in learning more?
 Complete our Rainwater Rewards Consultation Request Form.
-A consultation is required to move forward with a project.
+Once a consultation is requested, city staff will call to discuss your potential project and next steps.

-There are several different projects you can choose from for this program.
-We'll help you figure out what is the best one for your property.
+There are several project types you can choose from for this program.
+We'll help you figure out which is the best one for your property.
+Learn more about each project type and their benefits.

-This is a backyard rain garden that collects stormwater runoff from the property's roof and sidewalk when it rains.
-The plants and soil in the garden help protect Walnut Creek from water pollution.
+This is a rain garden that collects stormwater runoff from the property's roof and sidewalk when it rains.
+The plants and soil in the garden protect creeks and streams from water pollution.

 This green roof at Raleigh Union Station collects rain before it falls to the ground or evaporates into the air.
-This type of planted roof helps reduce pollution to a stream called Rocky Branch.
+This type of planted roof helps reduce pollution to Rocky Branch, a nearby stream.

 Requirements